- About Us

 - Related Information

-Local Input Points from MPOs and NCDOT Divisions contribute to the final project scores for Regional Impact and Division Needs tier projects under P3.0 – (see STI legislation for more details)
+Local Input Points from MPOs and NCDOT Divisions contribute to the final project scores for Regional Impact and Division Needs tier projects under P4.0 – (see STI legislation for more details).
+Projects with higher final scores have a greater chance of being programmed into the TIP based upon the STI legislation.

 CRTPO is eligible for allocating the following amount of local input points: